expressjs/expressjs.com/_includes/api/en/5x/app-settings.md

   <td markdown="1">
   `query parser`
   </td>
-      <td>String</td>
+      <td>Varied</td>
   <td markdown="1">
-  The query parser to use, either "simple" or "extended".
+  Disable query parsing by setting the value to `false`, or set the query parser to use either "simple" or "extended" or a custom query string parsing function.

   The simple query parser is based on Node's native query parser, [querystring](http://nodejs.org/api/querystring.html).

   The extended query parser is based on [qs](https://www.npmjs.org/package/qs).

+  A custom query string parsing function will receive the complete query string, and must return an object of query string and their values.
   </td>
       <td>"extended"</td>
     </tr>